Want to get a beautiful home makeover of your own?Let’s talk

 If you have spaces as it lends counters and workspaces on three walls.
 If you have the luxury of space, then you can combine the U-shaped layout with adding an island in the middle.
 “This design works well as it allows for smooth workflow around the island.
 You could possibly split the culinary and preparation zones with plenty of storage space, but the space available in the middle is all yours to play with” says Hemil Parikh, founder and principal designer, Elysium Abodes LLP.
 This type of layout is perfect for those who like the kitchen to be a shared family room where everyone can get together.

-Well, if all this sounds a bit overwhelming, you can work with the experts from the interior design services team of Asian Paints to design your perfect kitchen, in line with your vision, lifestyle and budget.
+Well, if all this sounds a bit overwhelming, you can work with the experts from the interior design services team of Asian Paints to get a modern kitchen design, in line with your vision, lifestyle and budget.

 The optimal height of the kitchen counter stands at about 32 to 36 inches.
 It is advisable to have the upper cabinets at a height of 5 feet as having them too high may not be practical.
 “The oven and microwave work well when placed one below the other in a tall cabinet, with a counter accessible on one side to place dishes before putting them or taking them out of the appliances.
 The placement height of both of these needs to be optimum to be able to view inside the ovens” says Minnie Bhatt, principal designer, Minnie Bhatt Design.